500 New Refrigerated Containers

 Picking Up Loaded Refrigerated Containers

-Loaded containers cannot be accepted without signed documentation from the loading facility that container the mandatory list of information below:
+Loaded containers cannot be accepted without signed documentation from the loading facility that contain the mandatory list of information below:

 - Obtain shippers inland paperwork containing the following mandatory information: Required temperature setting, Tropical booking number, container number, security seal number(s)